shrenujgandhi/FSE-2012-UMLtoCSP-UOST/build-vm/Readme.md

 \uost> echo build-vm/*> .git/info/sparse-checkout
 \uost> git pull origin master
 ```
+* Copy-paste the files in the build-vm folder to uost folder (replacing Vagratfile)
 * Run the command vagrant up from the same directory
 ```
 \uost> vagrant up